corestoreio/caddy-esi/README.md

 ### Coalesce multiple requests into one backend request (optional) (TODO)

 The basic tag with the attribute `coalesce="true"` takes care that for multiple incoming requests only one backend request gets fired.
+Other incoming requests waits until the backend returns from the initializing request.
+Any returned data from a backend resource gets shared with an unknown number of external requests.
+This feature limits the pressure onto a backend resource.
 Other attributes can be additionally defined.

 ```
 <esi:include src="https://micro.service/esi/foo" coalesce="true"/>